dannychen0830/dannychen0830.github.io/story.md

 >
 > "Was I entering the cafeteria or was I about to leave?"
 >
-> Dr.Cowan reminnded him that he was leaving.
+> Dr.Cowan reminded him that he was leaving.
 Then, Dr.Wiener replied:
 >
 > "Oh!
 In that case, I must have eaten."
 And left the cafeteria.